 The brand is applied to the iron/steel member on its last run through the rolling mill.
 It is cut into one of a pair of rolls, usually once on the roll.
 As a result, the brand appears at a spacing on the iron/steel that depends on the roll size.

 Credit is due to the following photographers for these photos, which are all Copyrighted with All Rights Reserved: Nathan Holth, Rick McOmber, Luke Gordon, Marc Scotti, Jim Stewart, Dave Michaels, and Brandon Collett.
-Last Updated: February 26, 2019.
+Thanks to Kyle Terry for assisting with identification of modern brands.
+Last Updated: December 24, 2021.

 Usually found in Canada.
 Little is known about this rare brand.
 It appears to be European in origin.
 May refer to Aachener Hutten - Actien - Verein of Aachen, Germany.